Community members speak out about wanting single-member district model for DD2

 “It decentralizes the power of the few and returns it to the many in the community and I think the kids deserve that representation by everybody.
 I think it makes for a better community,” Busby said.

-As the father of two children who will grow up attending schools in Dorchester District 2, Westfall spoke on the benefits of keeping the board more community oriented through a single-member district.
-Westfall says that a single-member district would lead to more accountability and allow grass root candidates to have more of a voice.
+As the father of two children who will grow up attending schools in DD2, Westfall spoke on the benefits of keeping the board more community oriented through a single-member district.
+Westfall said that a single-member district would lead to more accountability and allow grass root candidates to have more of a voice.

 “This issue has been misdiagnosed as a partisan issue when really it's a common sense issue,” Westfall said.